Key takeaways

 | C | Access control events | Door state, access decisions, real-time events. | Always paired with A in practice. |

-Reach for the S + T + G + M bundle when: you are building a modern IP-camera VMS.
-Add A + C for access control; add D only if peripherals are part of the scope.
+Reach for the T + G + M bundle when: you are building a modern IP-camera VMS.
+Add A + C for access control, add D only if peripherals are in scope, and watch Profile V if the product is cloud-first.

-Profile S was the first major ONVIF profile (2012) and for a decade it was the default sticker on every IP camera box.
+Profile S was the first ONVIF profile, finalized in 2011, and for a decade it was the default sticker on every IP camera box.
 It standardizes live H.264 video, audio streaming, PTZ control, motion-detection events and basic metadata.
-If your VMS supports one ONVIF profile, it is almost always Profile S.
+If a VMS supports exactly one ONVIF profile, it is almost always Profile S.

 What it misses.
-No H.265, no image-setting management, no embedded analytics, no tamper events as a first-class citizen.
-For new deployments in 2026, you are effectively leaving 40% bandwidth and every analytics capability on the table.
+No H.265, no image-setting management, no embedded analytics, and no tamper events as a first-class citizen.
+On a new 2026 deployment, a Profile S-only stack leaves roughly 50% of bandwidth and every analytics capability on the table.

 Why it matters commercially.
-H.265 cuts storage and bandwidth by roughly 50% versus H.264 at the same visual quality — for a 1,000-camera site that is the difference between a $12 k/month storage bill and a $6 k/month storage bill.
-If your VMS is still Profile S-only, you are paying this bill unnecessarily.
-See our real-time video processing with AI best practices for the pipeline implications.
+H.265 cuts storage and bandwidth by roughly 50% versus H.264 at the same visual quality.
+For a 1,000-camera site that is the difference between a $12k/month storage bill and a $6k/month bill.
+If your VMS is still Profile S-only, you are paying that difference for nothing.
+Our notes on the pipeline side live in real-time video processing with AI.

 Profile G: edge recording and playback

-Profile G is the profile for NVRs, edge-recording cameras (those with SD cards or internal storage), and any device that records video locally.
+Profile G, finalized in 2014, is the profile for NVRs, edge-recording cameras with SD cards or internal storage, and any device that records video locally.
 It standardizes four capabilities: configuring recording schedules, querying recording metadata, retrieving recordings, and controlling playback.
 It is also the profile under which two-way audio is formalized.

-In practice Profile G is essential for any distributed deployment where centralized storage is not viable — remote sites, mobile vehicles, temporary installations, body-worn cameras.
-It is also the only way to query edge-stored archive from a VMS without proprietary SDKs.
-Our take on architecture trade-offs lives in scalable video management systems.
+In practice Profile G is essential wherever centralized storage is not viable: remote sites, mobile vehicles, temporary installations, body-worn cameras.
+It is the only vendor-neutral way to query an edge-stored archive from a VMS without a proprietary SDK.
+Our take on the architecture trade-offs lives in scalable video management systems.

 Profile M: the analytics metadata profile

 Profile M, published in 2021, is the newest streaming-adjacent profile.
-It standardizes how IP devices share analytics metadata — bounding boxes, classifications (human, vehicle, face, license plate), events (line crossing, counting, loitering), and geolocation.
-It also introduces the optional MQTT binding for events, turning a camera into a first-class IoT node.
+It standardizes how IP devices share analytics metadata: bounding boxes, classifications (human, vehicle, face, license plate), events (line crossing, counting, loitering), and geolocation.
+It also introduces an optional MQTT binding for events, which turns a camera into a first-class IoT node your data platform can subscribe to.

-Profile M is growing fast on enterprise AI cameras (Axis ARTPEC-9, Bosch 7000 series, Dallmeier, Hanwha Wisenet P/X, Pelco Sarix Enhanced).
-Mid-tier and budget brands (Hikvision, Dahua) still rely on proprietary SDKs.
-We have a dedicated deep-dive: ONVIF Profile M and Object Detection.
+Profile M is growing fast on enterprise AI cameras (Axis ARTPEC-9, Bosch 7000 series, Dallmeier, Hanwha Wisenet P/X, Pelco Sarix).
+Mid-tier and budget brands still lean on proprietary SDKs for their best analytics.
+For the metadata side in depth, see our dedicated ONVIF Profile M and object detection guide.

 Profiles A, C, D: the access-control triad

-ONVIF’s access-control profiles were long overshadowed by video, but since the industry’s convergence of video surveillance with physical access control systems (PACS), these three profiles are worth real attention.
+ONVIF’s access-control profiles were long overshadowed by video, but as surveillance and physical access control systems (PACS) converge, these three profiles earn real attention.

-Profile C handles run-time events: door-state notifications, access-granted/denied events, operational status.
-A VMS subscribes to Profile C to display door events next to a live camera feed.
+Profile C (finalized 2013) handles run-time events: door-state notifications, access-granted or denied events, operational status.
+A VMS subscribes to Profile C to show door events next to a live camera feed.

-Profile D handles peripherals: RFID and QR readers, biometric devices, keypads, door sensors, REX buttons.
-It is the newest of the three and adoption is uneven; proprietary reader SDKs still dominate in many deployments.
+Profile D (finalized 2021) handles peripherals: RFID and QR readers, biometric devices, keypads, door sensors and request-to-exit buttons.
+It is the newest of the three and adoption is uneven, so proprietary reader SDKs still dominate many deployments.

-Reach for Profiles A + C + D as a bundle when: you are building a unified video + access control product.
-Skip D if you intend to keep vendor-specific reader SDKs for now — A + C alone still unify event flow cleanly.
+Reach for Profiles A + C + D as a bundle when: you are building a unified video and access control product.
+Skip D if you plan to keep vendor-specific reader SDKs for now.
+A + C alone still unify the event flow cleanly.

 Need an ONVIF-native VMS without the yak-shaving?